saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

   |                    ----- value moved here
 </pre>

-Finally, is points us to where there is a conflict:
+Finally, it points us to where we encounter a problem:
 <pre>
 9 |     println!("{} is {} years old.", marie.name, marie.age);
   |                                                 ^^^^^^^^^ value borrowed here after move